et7ad/esp_athan/README.md

 After that first setup you normally **do not need to touch Wi‑Fi again**; you only use the two front buttons to change Athan audio, hourly tick, location, volume, or to trigger firmware updates.

+If the **built‑in speaker** connected directly to the PCB is not loud or clear enough in your space, you can instead plug an external amplified speaker into the AUX jack (for example, any small PC speaker that has its own power/volume).
+In that case, please disconnect or switch off the onboard speaker using the small speaker switch on the PCB so that only the external speaker is used.

 For more detail:

 - **Section 1 – Using the device**: day‑to‑day usage, buttons, menus, Home Assistant.